 VICTORIAN MEETS MODERN

-Travelers from the coldest places on earth stroll through the warm Special Exhibit Gallery where biannual exhibits feature prehistoric landscapes or swamps teeming with hungry carnivorous plants.
+Travelers from the coldest places on earth stroll through the warm galleries filled with rare and unusual plants.
 Locals learn about current horticultural and gardening trends like aquascaping, find inspiration in the Conservatory’s living walls, and take workshops on building terrariums out of repurposed materials.
 The Conservatory holds talks by renowned authors, including Amy Stewart, author of Wicked Plants and From The Ground Up.
 Additionally, the Conservatory is a place where horticultural societies, botany students, and young plant enthusiasts gather to study collections and ensure passion for living museums and conservatories will continue to flourish.

 Whether you’re a native San Franciscan, a visitor from another side of the world, or a classroom of budding botanists, the Conservatory of Flowers offers an intimate up-close experience with rare and endangered plants unlike any other.
 Come see what treasures await you!

 Golden Gate Park | 100 John F. Kennedy Drive | San Francisco, CA 94118 | 415-831-2090